ethereum/eth-keys/README.md

 designates what backend will be used for eliptical curve cryptography operations.
 The built-in backends are:

-* `eth_keys.backends.NativeECCBackend` A pure python implementation of the ECC operations.
+* `eth_keys.backends.NativeECCBackend`: A pure python implementation of the ECC operations.
 * `eth_keys.backends.CoinCurveECCBackend`: Uses the [`coincurve`](https://github.com/ofek/coincurve) library for ECC operations.

 By default, `eth-keys` will *try* to use the `CoinCurveECCBackend`,